 It is important for foreign companies to partner local businesses, he stressed, adding that Chinese firms face certain risks simply because they have a lot of people in Africa.
 “If there’s a concerted effort against some regime in a country, then anyone there helping that country build its infrastructure … will be subject to the wrath of that insurgency,” Prince said.
 “Some blame might get wrongly put on a Chinese firm that’s just there building a road, so there’s animosity directed towards them.”

-Prince was in the news recently after one of his lieutenants allegedly told a US government investigator he could kill him without consequence in Iraq.
+Prince was in the news recently for allegedly telling a US government investigator he could kill him without consequence in Iraq.
 Which apparently shut down the investigation into some of Blackwater’s activities during the US occupation of Iraq.

 Now Prince will be operating in other parts of the world that often have difficulty enforcing the rule of law, this time on behalf of Communist China trying to secure needed resources in volatile areas.
 Something tells me Prince won’t be fearing government investigations.